A story which has shaped our time more than any other.

 Had Socrates, Plato, Aristotle or someone like them not come along it’s unlikely we’d be much further along in the great scheme of things than that of the ancient Greeks.
 The power of truth is undeniable - the technological advancement of the last few hundred years is a testament to this.
 But there is a growing sense that something is missing - a vital piece of the puzzle.
 What this story shows is that missing piece is the existence of Quality/Morality in our modern understanding of the world.
 Everyone and everything knows what it is but we just describe it differently because of our different life experience.

-A solution to this is the Metaphysics of Quality (MOQ) which provides us with a beautiful, metaphysically sound language to discuss everyday issues of quality and morality.
-First expounded by Robert Pirsig over his two books called Zen and the Art of Motorcycle Maintenance and Lila, the Metaphysics of Quality allows us to discuss these issues in a logical way which isn’t at odds with our differing life experience.
+A solution to this is the Metaphysics of Quality which provides us with a beautiful, metaphysically sound language to discuss everyday issues of quality and morality.
+Furthermore, it allows us to do this in a logical way which isn’t at odds with our differing life experience.
 This is because it draws on our shared billion year evolution - something the Greeks had little idea about.

 Two Millenia after Socrates, Plato and Aristotle our Metaphysics is